ariez-xyz/LuaBox/README.md

 # LuaBox

-A Lua VM inside an UWP app, plus some basic UI.
+A Lua VM + REPL in an UWP app!

 If you ever wanted to, you can now run Lua 5.3 on your Xbox Series X/S.